 - Repeated back-to-back calls in a short period of time

 - Calls that violate other provisions of the TCPA or FDCPA

 What are my options if a collector harasses me?

-If you are being harassed with repeated or continuous calls by debt collectors, you may have legal remedies available to you under the FDCPA or TCPA.
+The Debt Collection Rule states that if debt collectors call debtors more often than allowed, they are violating the law.
+So, if you are being harassed with repeated or continuous calls by debt collectors, you probably have legal remedies available to you under the FDCPA or TCPA.
 Contact our experienced debt collection harassment team today to set up a consultation to determine your legal options.
-You can complete our online form or call us at 855-301-2100.
+You can complete our online form or call us at 475-277-2200.